Instructions for applying for the Readiness Package grant

-Under the Readiness Package grant, developing countries that do not yet have an accredited NIE may receive support from an Intermediary that is an accredited NIE of the Adaptation Fund to undertake the following activities:
+Under the Readiness Package Grant, developing countries that do not yet have an accredited national implementing entity (NIE) may receive support from an Intermediary that is an accredited implementing entity (IE) of the Adaptation Fund to undertake the following non-exhaustive list of activities:

 • Support to the DA to nominate a suitable NIE candidate to navigate the accreditation process of the Fund.
 This includes workshops, meetings and other relevant stakeholder consultations as relevant.